AdoraNwodo/AdoraNwodo/README.md

 🔭 I’m currently working on Mixed Reality Services that allow other developers build amazing cross platform Mixed Reality experiences

-💬 Ask me about: Infrastrcuture As Code, Mixed Reality, Dotnet
+💬 Ask me about: Infrastructure As Code, Mixed Reality, Dotnet

+🌱 I’m currently learning more about Cloud Security

 📫 How to reach me: You can find me on [twitter](https://twitter.com/AdoraNwodo).
 I'm always there